inappstory/ios-ias-sdk/Samples/CustomCell.md

 > The library does not have access to the custom cell, except for the implementation of the `FavoriteCellProtocol` protocol.
 To display the actual information and avoid duplicate thumbnails, it is necessary to clean the images and colors with each call of the `setImages` and `setImagesColors` methods.

-6) It is necessary to specify cell data for an instance of the `StoryViewSUI` class
+6) It is necessary to specify cell data for an instance of the `StoryListView` class

 ##### ContentView.swift
 ```swift